 An Important Match on the Road to Professionalism

 The Netherlands suffered significantly when a devastating flood hit the area around the North Sea Flood on Jan.
 31 and Feb.
 1, 1953.
 The death toll reached 1836 people, most coming from the Zeeland province.
 Six weeks later, France hosted a match against a Dutch team made up of primarily professional players.
-After World War II, the Netherlands were in its infancy in developing professional players and many of the Dutch players who had played in France as the Netherlands prohibited professional players within the country.
+After World War II, the Netherlands was in its infancy in developing professional players, and many of the Dutch players played in France as the Netherlands prohibited professional players within the country.

-An estimated 8000 people from the Netherlands travelled to watch their country defeat France 2-1.
+An estimated 8000 people from the Netherlands traveled to watch their country defeat France 2-1.

 With that result, professionalism became a reality in the Netherlands by 1954.